jerryrox/project-beats-game/README.md

 - Implemented notification clear button.
 - Implemented `LabelButton` based on `HoverableTrigger` for general purpose.
 - Implemented representing a failed play by making rank type to "F".
+- Implemented settings to discard records and replays of failed plays.
 #### Changes
 - Upgraded Unity version to 2019.4.23f1.
 #### Fixes